Skip to content

 • taste

-can differ from Japanese water.
+may differ from Japanese water.

-Therefore, even with the same kombu,
+even with the same konbu,

 the same katsuobushi,